Do you love to knit, weave, or crochet? Interested in natural or sustainable clothing? Then don’t miss the Washington County Fiber Tour this April!

 Heading to Washington County from areas South or West of Saratoga?
 Start your day with a great breakfast in Southern Washington County.

-Try Lynn’s Country Cafe, Cloud Nine Coffee, or the Village Cafe in Greenwich before heading just up the road to Battenkill Fibers Carding and Spinning Mill.
+Try Lynn’s Country Cafe or the Village Cafe in Greenwich before heading just up the road to Battenkill Fibers Carding and Spinning Mill.
 Take a tour of their facility then head out to see the farms where some of the fiber comes from!

 As you make your way out of Greenwich, stop at Wedding Hill Farm to see their flock of Romney sheep, known for their strong wool.
 Head to Haven Hill Farm, also in Greenwich, for some hands-on fun with their herd of friendly alpacas.
 Learn how alpaca fiber can be turned into useful items and wearable treasures.

-Also along this route are Elihu Farm, where you can meet new baby lambs and shop for raw fleeces, washed wool, cuts of restaurant-quality lamb, and farm-fresh eggs; 4 E’s Farm, where you can visit their Angora bunnies, Cashmere goats, Alpacas, and a Llama, view spinning, felting, and weaving demos, and try your hand at an old-world skill; and new this year, Eagle Eye Lane, home to Romney, Wensleydale, Cotswold, and Scottish Blackface sheep breeds.
+Also along this route are 4 E’s Farm, where you can visit their Angora bunnies, Cashmere goats, Alpacas, and a Llama, view spinning, felting, and weaving demos, and try your hand at an old-world skill; Eagle Eye Lane, home to Romney, Wensleydale, Cotswold, and Scottish Blackface sheep breeds; and new this year, Caer Luna Farm in Cambridge, a small farm raising registered Icelandic (Viking) sheep, with a double-coated fleece responsible for the beautiful lopapeysa sweaters from Iceland!

 As you make your way back north for more fiber fun, why not stop in Cambridge for more shopping, dining, or a refreshing craft beverage?